The Customer’s Journey Isn’t About You

 I have no problem dropping out real world detail in order to simplify a territory to create ways to take action in that territory.
 That said, we need to never forget that we have dropped out detail — and sometimes those details matter.

 In the worst cases, detail is dropped out yet the map is created to imply an illusion of preciseness.
-Here is one example of a “Customer Journey” map I found at Bright Vessel:
+Here is one example of a “Customer Journey” map which I found at Bright Vessel:

 Oof.
 This map isn’t about understanding a customer’s journey.
 The map implies an incredibly precise planning which has no connection to the real — yet where each department is involved along the “journey”.
 I suppose we can forgive Bright Vessel — nothing sells better to companies than a false perception of “being in control.”
 It’s no wonder they landed here.